 Labour Vs The Coalition on Business

-However, Labour is taking quite a different stance by focusing on charging more tax to the larger corporations that make huge profits and cutting the business rates that small businesses have to pay.
+However, Labour is taking quite a different stance by focusing on charging more tax to the larger corporations that make huge profits and cutting the business rates that SMBs have to pay.

 According to reports, Miliband has argued that smaller businesses are more deserving of the government’s support, particularly in the current economic climate.
 He stated that the cuts planned by the Labour party would equate to around £450 for every business property.

 He argued that for too long Britain has supported some businesses but not others.
-He added that when it came to future employment, opportunities would be coming from a large number of small businesses rather than a small number of large ones.
+He added that when it came to future employment, opportunities would be coming from a large number of SMBs rather than a small number of large ones.

 Labour has said that the rate cuts will apply to properties with a value of under £50,000, with officials from the party stating that hundreds of thousands of small businesses across the country would be able to enjoy the benefits of the planned rate cuts.